wesipls/inventory_manager/README.md

 Frontend will send 2 json lists, 1 with new entries, 1 with edited entries, to /update and /create
 FRONTEND heavy load

-concept 2,
-Frontend will return inventorylist [] to backend
-PHP will parse JSON and send entries to either /update or /create

-concept 3,
-Frontend will return inventorylist [] to backend
-/update will parse whole list in 1 MySQL statement.

 concept 4,
 Frontend will send 1 list with edits and new entries
 backend will process entries to either /update or /create